davarques/Investment-Portfolio-Analysis/README.md

 **Exercise 2:**
  * Asset 2 and Asset 3 demonstrate the strongest correlation at 0.85.
  * Conversely, the weakest correlation is observed between Asset 1 and Asset 3, registering at -0.06.
- * A linear correlation between Asset 2 (Fixed income) and Asset 3 (Equity) is confirmed through a scatter plot analysis.
+ * We can see an linear correlation between Asset 2 (Fixed income) and Asset 3 (Equity) through the scatter plot.

 **Exercise 3:**
  * Fixed income and Alternative asset categories exhibit similar trends over time in comparison to Equity.